Lost Coast Challenge

 Day 1 – Drive to trailhead, pack-check, overnight on beach

 The Lost Coast is well named, as our first challenge is just getting there!
-We will meet at 8am at REI Corte Madera in the San Francisco Bay Area (Marin County, North Bay) before setting out on the 4.5-hour drive to Shelter Cove which is the ultimate endpoint of our trek.
-At Shelter Cove, we will have lunch, complete a pack check, orientation, and safety talk, before loading onto the shuttle for the northern terminus and our start point, Matolle Beach.
-After the 2-hour shuttle ride, we will set up camp, have dinner and enjoy the sunset.
+We will meet at 8am at Best Western Corte Madera Inn located in the San Francisco Bay Area (Marin County, North Bay) before setting out on the 5.5-hour drive to Mattole Beach which is northern starting point for our trek.
+After a stop for lunch along the way, we will set up camp near the beach, complete a pack check, cook dinner and talk safety, then get some rest before a big hike the following day.
+Depending on permit allowances, some teams may optionally hike in a few miles to establish camp on the first evening.

-Day 2 – Matolle Beach to Randall Creek
+Day 2 – Mattole Beach to Cooskie Creek

 Trail: Mixture of soft sand beach, small boulder fields and hard pack trail

 We start our journey on the sand and hike down the barren beach for 3 miles before climbing onto the bluff above.
-Here we will come across the abandoned Punta Gorda Lighthouse.
-The hard trail continues for two miles before dropping back onto the beach and rocks for the remainder of the day.
-This last 3.5-mile section is impassable at high tide so we will time hiking it during low tide.
+Here we will come across the abandoned Punta Gorda Lighthouse, and a busy beach with Elephant Seals!
+The hard pack trail continues for two miles before dropping back onto the beach and rocks.
+This 3.5-mile section is impassable at high tide so we will time hiking it during low tide.
+An early afternoon will get us to the peaceful beaches near Cooskie or Spanish Creeks.

-Day 3 – Randall Creek to Big Flat
+Day 3 – Cooskie Creek to Miller Flat

 Trail: Mostly hard pack trail on a low bluff above the beach with some sand and rock sections

 The majority of day 2 will be spent on the bluffs and dunes overlooking the beach.
 Hiking on a well-tread, hard trail with small sections down on the beach and rock.
 This 8-mile hike crosses many streams flowing down from the mountains and offers unparalleled vistas all the way down the coast.
-Big Flat is the largest plateau along the whole trail and is a popular destination for skydivers and surfers who might be sharing this massive camping area.
+We’ll pass Big Flat, the largest plateau along the trail and a popular destination for skydivers and surfers.
+While a majority of our groups will camp at Miller Flat, just before the next “impassible zone,” tides and permit allowing, some groups may continue on past to the beach for camp at the small cove of Shipman Creek.
+Regardless, we’ll enjoy our final sunset over crashing waves, with a cozy fire that evening.

-Day 4 – Big Flat to Shelter Cove, Drive Home
+Day 4 – Miller Flat to Shelter Cove, Drive Home

 Trail: Mixture of soft sand beach, small boulder fields and hard pack trail

-Our last day takes us quickly down off the flats back onto the beach and rocks for most of the hike.
+Our last day will be on the beach and rocks for most of the hike.
 With another large high tide impassable zone, we will time this day to coincide with low tide.
-With lightened packs, these last 8.5 miles will seem to go by faster than expected and we find ourselves back at the van in Shelter Cove.
-After a well-earned hot meal in town, we load up into the van by midday for the drive back to San Francisco.
+With lightened packs, these last 6-8 miles will seem to go by faster than expected until we find ourselves back at the van in Shelter Cove.
+We load up into the van by midday, stop for a hearty meal in Garberville, then continue on our return trip back to the San Francisco Bay Area.

 Logistics